wagtail/wagtail/docs/getting_started/tutorial.md

 {% endblock %}
 ```

-Most of this should be familiar, but we\'ll explain `get_children` a bit later.
+Most of this should be familiar, but we'll explain `get_children` a bit later.
-Note the `pageurl` tag, which is similar to Django\'s `url` tag but
+Note the `pageurl` tag, which is similar to Django's `url` tag but
 takes a Wagtail Page object as an argument.

 In the Wagtail admin, create a `BlogIndexPage` as a child of the Homepage,
-make sure it has the slug \"blog\" on the Promote tab, and publish it.
+make sure it has the slug "blog" on the Promote tab, and publish it.
 You should now be able to access the url `/blog` on your site
 (note how the slug from the Promote tab defines the page URL).